cagrik-b/DSA210-Project/README.md

 ***Çağrı KARAKAŞ 33916***

 *I am Çağrı Karakaş.
 My student number is 33916.
 I am a Data Science and Analytics major at Sabancı University.
-This repository documents my DSA210 Term Project where I am going to investigate electric vehicle adoption rates and the reasons behind these rates by analyzing USA data.*
+This repository documents my DSA210 Term Project where I am going to investigate electric vehicle adoption rates and the reasons behind these rates by analyzing elated US data.*